New to NatWest International?

 Learn about some of the great features and how to make the most of the service

-- Log in to your Online Banking service at www.onlinebanking.natwestoffshore.com
+- Log in to your online banking service at www.onlinebanking.natwestinternational.com

 - Select 'Payments and transfers' from the left hand menu